Seasonal employees are crucial to the movement and productivity in many industries. From a ski lodge preparing for a busy winter to a retail location…

 The "Thank You" note.
 It may sound common, but a report by Employee Benefits Magazine found that 71% of employees would actually forgo a higher salary to work for an employer who regularly said, "thank you."
 The only cost is a little time and a few keystrokes to send out a "thank you" message and make your employees feel recognized and special.
 This is an easy and budget-friendly option.
 Rewarding your employees without money is definitely possible and might actually be more effective in the long run.
 See how Fairmont Royal York, with over 1,200 employees, says thank you and appreciates hard work.

 Rewards mean far more when they’re personalized for each employee.
 Consider having employees respond to a survey that covers little details like what their favorite snack is or what their hobbies are.
 This knowledge provides a deeper awareness of the types of rewards your employees actually desire.
 Tickets to a touring Broadway musical may appeal to some while others prefer passes to a sunny baseball game.
+There are so many great ways for rewarding employees without money.

 All employees welcome a little time off.
 Consider offering a floating holiday as a reward.
 While it may be necessary to give some guidelines for when that day can be taken, let the employee choose when to use it.
 Maybe that extra day will let them take the 7-day cruise they’d always dreamed of.
 Just a little extra time off can make a huge difference in the happiness of your employees and their families.

 While many companies are offering flexible work hours as the standard, that isn’t always possible in some industries, like manufacturing.
 If flexible hours aren’t possible to create as a staple, offer them as a reward.
 Maybe an employee who went above and beyond on a project could have flexible work hours for a month.
 There may need to be some guidelines to ensure their co-workers aren’t burdened by this reward.
 But there’s also a bonus to your company with this reward: you’ll get a chance to see what flexible hours could look like for your organization and how they get used.
+It's yet another way how to reward employees without money.

 Or any other day in addition to Friday.
 Again, this may not be ideal for every industry, but for employees who can take advantage of an extra day of casual dress, it can strengthen the culture and doesn't require any of the company's financial resources.
 Want to take it a step further?
 Allow the employee to choose the day instead of designating one.